 INTRODUCTION

-Learning how to engage your core with stability ball exercises is a game-changer for anyone looking to build deeper strength and improve balance.
+Learning how to engage your core with a stability ball workout is a game-changer for anyone looking to build deeper strength and improve balance.
 The unstable surface of the ball activates the body’s stabilising muscles, particularly those of the core.
-Unlike machines or static floor exercises, using a stability ball encourages coordination, posture and control.
+Unlike machines or static floor physical activity, using a stability ball encourages coordination, posture and control.
 Incorporating this dynamic tool into your routine adds challenge, variety, and functional benefits to your workouts.

 WHY INSTABILITY PROMOTES CORE ENGAGEMENT

 Stability balls introduce controlled instability, forcing your body to adjust with every movement.
-Even simple exercises become more demanding as your core works to maintain balance.
+Even simple activities become more demanding as your core works to maintain balance.
 This constant activation trains deep muscles like the transverse abdominis, obliques and lower back.
-When you engage your core with stability ball exercises, you’re not only building strength, but you’re also improving reflexes, muscle timing and overall body awareness in a highly functional way.
+When you engage your core with a stability ball workout, you’re not only building strength, but you’re also improving reflexes, muscle timing and overall body awareness in a highly functional way.

 ENHANCING NEUROMUSCULAR COORDINATION